 Whether gardening, golfing, fishing, or even just relaxing outdoors, residents are encouraged to follow these simple tips in order to fight the bite and protect themselves from the West Nile virus:

 - COVER UP: wear long sleeves and pants, in light colors and loose-fitting.
 Covering up as much as possible as mosquitoes can bite through tight clothes e.g. leggings and jeans.
 Wear a hat, and consider staying indoors at dawn and dusk, when mosquitoes are most active.

-- Repel: Use an effective mosquito repellent.
-A product with D.E.E.T. is your best protection.
+- REPEL: Use an effective mosquito repellent.
+A product with DEET is your best protection.
 Lemon eucalyptus oil is also effective for shorter periods of time.
-Read all product labels carefully and follow instructions as directed for children and adults.

-Mosquitoes lay up to 250 eggs at a time in still water (fresh, salty or stagnant).
-These eggs which will hatch in seven to 10 days.
+- ELIMINATE: Prevent mosquitoes from breeding.
+Residents and businesses are asked to look at their properties and remove or drain any standing water.
+Mosquitoes can lay up to 250 eggs at a time in still water (fresh, salty, stagnant), which will start to hatch in 7-10 days.
+It only takes a few teaspoons of water for this to happen.
 If standing water is eliminated weekly, many mosquitoes will be kept from breeding in the first place, eliminating the need to use pesticides against adult mosquitoes.
-This also reduces the number of mosquitoes around the house.
+This elimination strategy will reduce the number of mosquitoes around the house and yard.

 For more information and tips, Albertans can visit www.fightthebite.info or call Health Link Alberta, 24 hours a day, seven days a week, toll-free at 1.866.408.5465 (LINK).